srinilastwall/RISC-1/Integration.md

 ## Add script to your login page

-The recommended mode of integration is via server-side calls to the API.The data collected by the script can be sent to the LastWall API via appropriate server side modules.
+The recommended mode of integration is via server-side calls to the API.
+The data collected by the script can be sent to the LastWall API via appropriate server side modules.

 ## Server side integration - Recommended